 He stayed on the roof.

-From the roof, Chenguer saw a familiar thread moving away from Kestrelmont.
-He stood and looked.
-The flow of auburn hair.
-Christine was on horseback, heading toward Wyndmere.
+Christine’s thread, moving fast away from Kestrelmont.
+The flow of auburn hair visible below—on horseback, heading toward Wyndmere.

 Scarlet worked.

 The keep’s great hall had become a triage room in the first hour.
-It wasn’t planned or organized.
 People simply brought the injured to the largest interior space and began laying them on the long tables, and by the time Scarlet understood what was happening there were eleven people in various states of depletion, and the city guards who had carried them in were already going back out.

 She started at the left end of the first table and worked right.